 There are some important methodological issues worth mentioning, that should be relevant when designing future studies in this field.
 The first issue relates to the potential concern that the apparent recalcitrant rigidity of participants’ sampling behavior occurs because some unknown feature of our paradigm prevents measurement of the true effects of sampling.
 We added Study 3, in part, to assuage this concern by showing successful replication of an effect of sequence length on participant sampling.
 Nevertheless, it is apparent that participants do not adjust their sampling behaviour with ease.
 The second issue relates to one of the more obvious differences between paradigms previously showing undersampling (e.g., Costa & Averbeck, 2015) and those showing oversampling (e.g., van de Wouw, 2022).
 Namely, the former implement their IO models using objective price value and the latter implement their IO models using subjective values obtained in a previous rating phase.
 In the current study, for the most part, OV and SV versions of ideal observer and theoretical models showed only relatively minor differences in behavioural performance and model fitting.
-We conclude that this difference cannot account for different sampling biases, and that from a practical standpoint it makes little difference which one uses when modelling.
+We conclude that this difference therefore cannot account for different sampling biases, and that from a practical standpoint it makes little difference which one is used when modelling.
 The third issue concerns how participants learn the generating distribution of option values before engaging with the optimal stopping task.
 Previous research has tried several different approaches to control or identify the generating distribution upon which participants operate in optimal stopping tasks.
 Baumann et al. (2020), for example, included a learning phase prior to the optimal stopping task to ensure that participants were acquainted with the generating distribution.
 Like Lee and Courey (2020), they implemented visual presentations of abstract mathematical probability distributions.
 Participants were asked to draw a histogram on which they received feedback to ensure their understanding of the distribution.
 According to Goldstein and Rothschild (2014), such a graphical elicitation technique can lead to rather accurate representations of probability distributions in participants.
 Nevertheless, it is unlikely that people learn beliefs about option probabilities in the real world (e.g., when renting an apartment, or buying a smartphone) by memorising images of statistical distributions.
 Instead, they are more likely to build up probabilistic beliefs from frequent sequential encounters with other options.
 The initial ratings phase we used here provides a degree of incidental sequential encounters with option values.
 Nevertheless, our data here suggests that participants’ sampling behaviour does not depend much on whether there is any pre-exposure to option values within the study or not.
 It is possible that participants do not use any prior distribution, although the CO heuristic (which assumes no beliefs about the prior generating distribution) did not fit participants’ behaviour as well as a model that did assume such a distribution (i.e., the CS model).
 A fourth issue concerns how participants learn from repeated engagements with sequences, as studies of the secretary problem (in which participants may not have knowledge of a prior distribution) show participants’ sampling rates can change from sequence to sequence as participants learn (Goldstein et al., 2020).
 However, we did not find learning effects across sequences here, consistent with previous reports of studies on full-information problems (Lee, 2006).